mohammedmuk/User_Management_System/README.md

     ```json
     {
       "id": 1,          // Unique identifier of the user.
-      "name": "string"  // The name of the user.
+      "username": "string"  // The name of the user.
     }
     ```
   - **Error (404 Not Found):**